Liover Peguero Preview, Player Props: Pirates vs. Cubs

-He had two hits (going 2-for-4) in his most recent appearance against the Cardinals.
+In his most recent game, he racked up two hits (going 2-for-4) against the Cardinals.

 Liover Peguero Game Info & Props vs. the Cubs